Enyobeni Tavern disaster: Legal

 The Eastern Cape Liquor Board (ECLB) said it would lay criminal charges against the owner of the Enyobeni Tavern, and revoke the liquor licence of the tavern.
 Board CEO Nombuyiselo Makala stated that the owner flagrantly violated the Liquor Act by serving alcohol to minors.
 The tavern was found by the Buffalo City Metropolitan Municipality to have been built illegally.
 The city has not received any land-use application, nor has it granted any departure for operating a tavern at the location.
 The outcome of the ongoing investigation, as of 3 July, will determine whether the tavern will be demolished.

 The owner of the club and two employees have been arrested after the ECLB opened a criminal case for allegedly selling alcohol to minors.

 The owner and her husband, who was the tavern’s manager, have been charged with two offences of selling or supplying liquor to minors, and conniving with or allowing their employees and agents to do so as well.

+On 23 February 2024, the club's owners were ordered to pay a R5000 fine or serve 100 days imprisonment.